Cycling keeps you on the road in everyday life

 Cycling is principally suitable for everybody.
 And the best thing about it: it is kind to the joints and is thus the ideal type of sport, even for people of an advanced age, those who complain of knee problems or those with a pound or two too many on their hips.

 No matter whether Dutch, city, trekking or racing bikes – the Germans love their boneshakers.
-According to a study conducted by the Allgemeine Deutsche Fahrrad-Club e.V [General German Bicycle Club] (ADFC, 2011), 41% of Germans ride their bikes several times a week, 15% every day.
+According to a study conducted by the Allgemeine Deutsche Fahrrad-Club e.V [General German Bicycle Club] (source: ADFC, 2011/German language), 41% of Germans ride their bikes several times a week, 15% every day.
 And understandably so, as cycling can so easily be integrated in everyday life, is environmentally friendly and keeps you fit.
 Around two thirds use their bikes for shopping or running errands, while 38% cycle to work or their place of education.
 We'll show you here how to set up your bike properly and prepare to arrive easily at your destination.

 Cycling is an endurance sport that stimulates the cardiovascular system and reduces the risk of a heart attack or high blood pressure.
-Cycling also strengthens the breathing muscles and improves sugar and cholesterol metabolism - and what’s more, it trains our sense of balance and builds up the leg muscles.
-(Source: Techniker Krankenkasse [German health insurance fund]).
+Cycling also strengthens the breathing muscles and improves sugar and cholesterol metabolism - and what’s more, it trains our sense of balance and builds up the leg muscles. (source: Techniker Krankenkasse [German health insurance fund]/German language).
 Calorie expenditure varies depending on body weight, age, degree of difficulty of the trip and whether the wind’s blowing against you.
 As a rule of thumb: gentle cycling burns about four to five calories a minute.
 "You burn fat most effectively by choosing a low gear and cycling continually" advises Professor Helmut Lötzerich, deputy director of the Institute for Natural Sports and Ecology at the German Sport University in Cologne.

 Good for the soul and well-being